MengLinMaker/new-homie/apps/service-scrape/lib-australia_amenity/README.md

-# Scripts for service-scrape
+# @service-scrape/lib-australia_amenity
-These scripts are mainly used for transforming raw data ready to injest into production database
+These scripts are mainly used for transforming raw data.
+The exported json can be injested into production database.

 ### Input data format
 Install the [brotli](https://github.com/google/brotli) tool to compress data: